-From Sudan and Syria to Afghanistan and Ukraine, UNICEF is working alongside our partners to provide urgent assistance to children and their families.
+UNICEF is working alongside our partners to provide urgent assistance to children and families caught in emergencies.

 How will my donation help children?

-- $130 could provide 9660 water purification tablets, each able to create up to 5 litres of clean drinking water.
+- $84 could help provide 16,800 water purification tablets, each able to create up to five litres of clean drinking water.

 - 82¢last year, 82 cents of every dollar donated went to our emergency response work in the field and helped us to be there for children before, during and after emergencies around the world.